wework/speccy/docs/rules/2-custom-rulesets.md

 ### Using Custom Rulesets

-The `speccy lint` command supports `--rules`, and currently the value needs to be a URL to your custom ruleset file.
-Local file paths will not work.
-Pull requests welcome!
+The `speccy lint` command supports `--rules`, and the value can either be a URL to your custom ruleset file, or a path to a ruleset on your filesystem.

 <hr>